 Be careful with sugar

-High sugar intake reduces the amount of cells in the immune system that deactivate bacteria.
+High sugar intake reduces the number of cells in the immune system that deactivate bacteria.
 This effect can continue for several hours after consuming some sugary drinks, so you better opt for water.
-For tea or coffee you can choose a natural sweetener, produced from the stevia plant for example.
+For tea or coffee, you can choose a natural sweetener, produced from the stevia plant for example.